fieldtrip/website/tutorial/connectivity.md

     cfg.keepfilter  = 'yes';
     source          = ft_sourceanalysis(cfg, timelock);

-The source reconstruction contains the estimated power and the source-level time-series of the averaged ERF, but here we are not interested in those.
+The source reconstruction contains the estimated power and the source-level time series of the averaged ERF, but here we are not interested in those.
 The _cfg.keepfilter_ option results in the spatial filter being kept in the output source structure.
 This filter can be used to reconstruct the single-trial time series as a virtual channel by multiplying it with the original MEG data.

-### Extract the virtual channel time-series
+### Extract the virtual channel time series

     %% construct the 3-D virtual channel at the location of interest beamformer = source.avg.filter{1};